 What Is Generative AI (and Why It Matters)

-Generative AI refers to artificial-intelligence systems that create original content text, graphics, audio, or video based on training data.
-Unlike traditional AI that only interprets or classifies information, generative AI produces something new.
+Generative AI refers to the process by which artificial intelligence systems (AIS) generate original content whether it be text, graphics, audio, or video, based upon data from AIS training sets.
+Unlike traditional AI that only analyzes or categorizes information, generative AI creates something completely new.

-In digital marketing, this translates into faster workflows, smarter automation, and more personalized storytelling.
+For digital marketing professionals, this results in faster workflow processes, smarter automation, and more personalized storytelling

 Generative AI in Marketing